bshihab/laser_speckle_project/README.md

 pip install PySide6 numpy matplotlib pyserial pypylon opencv-python
 ```

 Note: PyPylon may require additional installation steps.
-Please refer to the [Basler Pylon SDK documentation](https://docs.baslerweb.com/overview).
+Refer to the [Basler Pylon SDK documentation](https://docs.baslerweb.com/overview).

-### 2. Arduino Setup

-1. Open the Arduino IDE
-2. Load the `user_controlled_UI/user_controlled_UI.ino` file
-3. Connect your Arduino board to your computer
-4. Upload the sketch to the Arduino

-### 3. Hardware Connections

-1. Connect the DAC to Arduino pin A0
-2. Connect the laser source to the DAC output
-3. Connect the Basler camera to the computer via USB

 ## Running the Applications

 ### Main Application (Recommended)

-You can run the application in either the original all-in-one version or the new modularized version.
+You can run the application in either the original all-in-one version or the modularized version.
 Make sure you're in the project root directory when running any of these commands.

 #### Option 1: Original All-in-One Implementation